 As it is widely considered unattractive, this condition often causes those with it to feel very self-conscious, and they often try to keep their mouths closed in social situations.
-This stops them from smiling and communicating as they might otherwise, and often leads to social anxiety, social isolation, depression, and a lower quality of life.
+This stops them from smiling and communicating in social situations, and often leads to social anxiety, social isolation, depression, and a lower quality of life.

 An overjet can make it challenging to bite, chew, speak, drink, and perform other common oral functions.
 It can also cause the teeth to rub together unnaturally, causing jaw or tooth pain in some people.

-This article describes what an overjet is, how it compares to overbite and underbite, its causes, and some of the treatment options that are available to improve it.
+This article describes what an overjet is, how it compares to overbite and underbite, the key causes of an overjet, and some of the treatment options that are available to improve it.

 Overjet and overbite are not the same, although both conditions are marked by the upper teeth sticking out past the vertical plane of the bottom teeth.

-MedlinePlus states it like this: “Overbite is the vertical, or top-to-bottom, overlap of the front teeth while biting.
+MedlinePlus defines both as follows: “Overbite is defined as the vertical, or top-to-bottom, overlap of the front teeth while biting.
 Overjet is the horizontal, or front-to-back overlap of the front teeth while biting.”

 The difference between an overjet and an overbite is in the horizontal angle of the upper teeth.
-In overjet, the upper teeth stick out past the bottom teeth at an angle, jutting out diagonally across the plane of the bottom teeth.
-In overbite, the upper teeth are pointing straight downwards.
+An overjet causes the upper teeth to stick out past the bottom teeth at an angle, jutting out diagonally across the plane of the bottom teeth.
+With an overbite, the upper teeth are pointing straight downwards.